JaredMcB/DDRM/ResearchJournal.md

 # October 22, 2020

-2:27 PM - Today I finidhed the investigative code for the xspectal estimators with the DWOL data. this notebook is labeled *Cross Spectral Density Estimator notebook* and is in the folder `Tools/ToolBoxTest`.
+2:27 PM - Today I finished the investigative code for the xspectal estimators with the DWOL data. this notebook is labeled *Cross Spectral Density Estimator notebook* and is in the folder `Tools/ToolBoxTest`.
 I found that

 |`L`|`Nex`|`n`|`p`|'ty'|xspect  |WFDM|WFSP|
 |---|---  |---|---|--- |---     |--- |--- |